pseudonym42/Zametki/Bash/System calls: fork() and exec().md

     - All threads within a process share the same address space.
     - Threads reduce overhead by sharing fundamental parts.
     - Threads are more effective in memory management because they uses the same memory block of the parent instead of creating new.
-    - If properly designed and implemented threads give you more speed because there aint any process level context switching in a multi threaded application.
+    - If properly designed and implemented threads give you more speed because there is no any process level context switching in a multi threaded application.
     - Threads are really fast to start and terminate.
 Some of the applications in which forking is used are: MySQL, Firebird